SAP/ui5-typescript/packages/types/README.md

-For UI5 source code using the legacy global imports no additional changes would be needed, simply, open your project in an IDE (VSCode / Eclipse Theia / IntelliJ WebStorm) that support TypeScript definitions based languages services and start coding.
+For UI5 source code using the legacy global imports no additional changes would be needed, simply, open your project in an IDE (VSCode / Eclipse Theia / IntelliJ WebStorm) that supports TypeScript definitions based languages services and start coding.

 #### sap.ui.define Imports

-For UI5 source code using the newer `sap.ui.define` syntax an additional JSDocs parameter is needed.
+For UI5 source code using the newer `sap.ui.define` syntax, an additional JSDocs parameter is needed.
-This parameter "helps" the TypeScript compiler understand the UI5 import syntax and "link" the correct types.
+This parameter "helps" the TypeScript compiler understand the UI5 import syntax and "link" to the correct types signature.

 ```javascript
 sap.ui.define(